 arangorestore --collection myusers --collection myvalues --input-directory "dump"

 Collections will be processed by in alphabetical order by arangorestore, with all document collections being processed before all edge collections.
-This is to ensure that reloading data into edge collections will have the document collections linked in edges (_from and _to attributes) loaded.
+This remains valid also when multiple threads are in use (from v3.4.0 on).

 To restrict reloading to specific views, there is the --view option.
 Should you specify the --collection parameter views will not be restored unless you explicitly specify them via the --view option.